isomerpages/moe-kranjisec/announcements/sec-1-posting-exercise/_posts/2022-11-25-post-FAQ about Kranji Sec.md

 * Normal (Academic): 21-23
 * Normal (Technical): 25-27

-Please note that the score range for 2023 Sec 1 cohort may vary as it depends on the number of applicants and the cohort size for the year.

 You can also find out more about the school [here.](https://www.moe.gov.sg/schoolfinder/schooldetail?schoolname=kranji-secondary-school)

 ##### **What time does school start?
 When do students have (Co-Curricular Activities) CCA?**